 Meanwhile, regardless of state-sanctioned credential or college degree, we at Luna believe that all students deserve teaching of the highest quality and all teachers deserve opportunities for continued professional growth.
 Teachers should be recognized for their mastery of subject matter, pedagogy, experience and commitment to continuing education in certification, pay and benefits.
 To that end, we offer a Certificate of Study-Foundations of Dance Teaching, effective 2010.

 The purpose of this certification is to recognize completion of a rigorous course of study in dance teaching and learning.
-This certificate does not replace a state teaching credential and is instead meant to acknowledge a level of proficiency that may in some cases exceed the requirements for a credentia and may/may not represent equivalency.
+This certificate does not replace a state teaching credential and is instead meant to acknowledge a level of proficiency that may in some cases exceed the requirements for a credential and may/may not represent equivalency.

 To apply: After sampling one of Luna’s professional workshops or activities, professionals may apply for certification by sending a letter of intent to firstname.lastname@example.org.
-Teachers who have taken workshops in the past from Luna or the CIDL may receive complete or partial credit, depending on the length of study at the time that course was offered; transcripts will be analyzed at the time of acceptance.
+Teachers who have taken workshops in the past from Luna may receive complete or partial credit, depending on the length of study at the time that course was offered; transcripts will be analyzed at the time of acceptance.

 Following completion of the certificate, teachers will be able to: